xorob0/docs/docs/services/sanoid.md

 fi
 ```

-I run this script every day at 3AM with this script.
+I run the replication every day at 3AM with this script.

 Using [healthcheck.io](healthcheck.io) I am alerted if the replication did not happened or went wrong.